Overview

 UK entry requirements

-• A 2:1 or above UK Honours degree (or equivalent internationally recognised qualification) in Creative Writing or Marketing is preferred.
+- A 2:1 or above UK Honours degree (or equivalent internationally recognised qualification) in Creative Writing or Marketing (or other relevant subject) is preferred.

-• An interview may be required as part of the admissions process
+- An interview will be required as part of the admissions process

 EU and International entry requirements